healthykitchen101/healthykitchen101.com/vacuum-sealers/tests/dry-food.md

 The total score that the sealer gets in the dry food test is the sum of two sub-scores — performance and sealing time — divided by two.

-### Performance
+### Suction Strength

-Performance is measured by the vacuum pressure gauge in kPA.
+Suction strength is measured by the vacuum pressure gauge in kPA.

 *   Above 70 kPA - 10 points
 *   70-65 kPA - 9 points